Groupon results, forecast disappoint on European woes

 "It seems like they don't have enough control over various aspects of their business," said Sameet Sinha, an analyst at B. Riley & Co.
 "Will they be able to fix the situation by the end of this year?
 If not, we could see a very significant slowdown in growth in 2013."

-This year, Groupon's issues have come to epitomize a clutch of Internet and social media companies, such as Zynga (ZNGA.O) and Facebook (FB.O), which debuted with much fanfare but have since failed to live up to lofty initial expectations.
+This year, Groupon's issues have come to epitomize a clutch of Internet and social media companies, such as Zynga and Facebook, which debuted with much fanfare but have since failed to live up to lofty initial expectations.

 Groupon grew rapidly as a private company by offering big daily discounts on local services, such as restaurants, to millions of online subscribers.